Guided Cycle Tour - 15 Days / 14 Nights

 Day 10: Quy Nhon - Nha Trang (75 km + 20 km)

-Today’s cycle is approximately 95 kilometres, but it is one of the most breathtaking stretches of road you’ll ride – the highway hugs huge granite cliffs and looks out across the deep blue sea.
+Today’s cycle is approximately 95 kilometres, but it is one of the most breathtaking stretches of road you’ll ride.
 Following parts of the Reunification railway, you’ll enjoy scenery of islands, lagoons and sand dunes.
-Join the scooter riders on the waterfront promenade as you arrive in the idyllic coastal town of Nha Trang, once referred to as the 'Cannes of the Orient', and whose sandy palm-lined beach and island-dotted bay still make a pretty idyllic picture.
-Here there’s consistently good weather, a vibrant nightlife and excellent diving
+Arrive in the idyllic coastal town of Nha Trang, once referred to as the 'Cannes of the Orient'.

 Day 11: Nha Trang